 Kids don’t approach every new learning task in exactly the same way.
 But how your child interacts with information probably does fall into patterns that draw on natural talents and preferences.
 Those patterns are learning strengths, and they are the pathways to learning.

 Learning strengths combine talents and abilities with existing skills and knowledge to help kids take in new information.
-These strengths are ways of thinking, feeling or acting that can be used effectively.
-For instance, your child may naturally understand how other people are feeling.
-Or she may know how something works just by taking it apart.
+These strengths are ways of thinking, feeling, or acting that can be used effectively.
+For instance, one child may naturally understand how other people are feeling.
+Another may know how something works just by taking it apart.

 People have varying levels of natural ability in different areas.
 Your child’s set of abilities help make up a unique “intelligence fingerprint.”
 But it’s not the only factor.
 Another is thinking style.
 That’s the way kids process the information they take in.

-Maybe your child is a reflective thinker.
-If so, she probably needs time to consider all the aspects of an idea before it makes sense to her.
-Or your child may be a global thinker.
-In that case she’s more likely to have sudden “aha!” moments when everything makes sense all at once.
+Some kids are reflective thinkers.
+They need time to consider all the aspects of an idea before it makes sense to them.
+Some are global thinkers.
+These kids often have sudden “aha!” moments when everything makes sense all at once.

 Kids with a growth mindset believe that even when they fail at something, they can eventually succeed.
 Feedback and what they learn from experience helps them create strategies to improve.
 This, too, is a strength that affects learning.

-Knowing your child’s learning strengths is useful when you’re exploring ways to help her learn new information.
-It can help you find the best studying options for her.
-And you can use your child’s strengths to help her improve other skills she’s working on, too.
+Knowing kids’ learning strengths is useful when you’re exploring ways to help them learn new information.
+It can help you find the